 A PDM message alerts you when the battery charge is low.
 The battery icon in the status bar tracks the remaining charge in the battery (see "The Status Bar" on page 9).
-To charge the battery, see "Charge the battery" on page 21.
+To charge the battery, see "Charge the battery" on page 22.

 You can charge your battery many times, but all batteries have a limited lifespan.
-If you notice a significant deterioration in the duration of the PDM's battery charge, contact Customer Care about replacing your battery.
+If you notice a significant deterioration in the duration of the PDM's battery charge, contact Customer Care.